Blaron/Komon-frontend-challenge/README.md

 - Mimic a backend login for page on instagram example.
 - I have used random images, could be changed to project images in public folder
 - use LocalStore
+- I have changed some things at the last minute as I did not have time to implement the use of local storage.

 ## Learn More